BlueMorning/supervision_system_for_industrial_printing/README.md

 ![Screenshot](images/online/real_time_job_supervision_for_rotary_drivers.jpg)

-The responsables of production can oversee in real-time the ongoing production on all the rotaries at the same time.
+Production managers and all the users who need to can oversee in real-time the ongoing production on all the rotaries at the same time.

 ![Screenshot](images/online/real_time_job_supervision_for_responsables.jpg)

-### Check the completed jobs
+### Reviewing Ongoing/Completed Jobs

-The responsables of production can check quickly the stats of the ongoing or completed jobs.
+ Production managers can quickly check the status of ongoing/completed jobs.

 ![Screenshot](images/online/stats_quickview_for_a_job.jpg)